dagaji/reviews-scraper/README.md

 # reviews-scraper

-Web Scraping utilities to extract reviews from video game webesites.
+Web Scraping utilities to extract reviews from video game websites.
 If you want to know more about this project, check out this
 [blog post](https://dagaji.netlify.app/p/scraping-game-reviews-websites-with-scrapy-and-selenium/)

 ## Installation